 - Seal the whole thing.
 Even the makeup bag itself should be sealed.
 You can do so by sticking a piece of duct tape over its zipper.

 When it comes to traveling long-distance and moving alone to another state, you should know how to pack sensitive things, such as your cosmetics and toiletries.
-There are some packing terms that are mandatory and if you try to comply with them, your trip will go smoothly.
-Before planning your moving budget, hiring a moving company, and storing your cosmetics, find proper supplies, for example, the bottle for liquid foundation, or bag for the eye products.
+There are some packing terms that are mandatory and if you try to comply with them, your trip will go smoothly and you’ll avoid additional moving stress.
+Before planning your moving budget, house-hunting, hiring a recommended and reputable moving company that will store your cosmetics, find different packing supplies, for example, the bottle for liquid foundation, or bag for the eye products.
 Just keep in mind how sensitive these things are and try to be as careful as possible while packing them in your luggage.
-Of course, you can always ask some of your friends to share with you their relocating tips and experience.
+Of course, you can always ask some of your friends to share with you their relocating tips and experience once you pick the best time of the year to move.
+Makeup isn’t something that can be insured, but that shouldn’t stop you from making a photo inventory for moving insurance of your other valuables.